smarras79/Jexpresso/README.md

 Currently available problem names:

 * AdvDiff
+* Elliptic

+More are already implemented but currently only in individual branches.
+They will be added to master after proper testing.

 ## Plotting
 For plotting we rely on `PlotlyJS`.
 If you want to use a different package,